CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_oop.md

  6. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.
 #### How many instances can be created for an abstract class?
 None, an abstract class cannot be instantiated. (related:  anonymous subclasses)
+#### Describe SOLID PRINCIPLES
+-   **Single responsibility principle**
+    -   A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
+-   **Open-Closed Principle**
+    -   You should be able to extend a class’s behavior, without modifying it.
+        This principle is the foundation for building code that is maintainable and reusable.
+        -   Open for extension
+            This ensures that the class behavior can be extended.
+        -   Closed for modification
+            The source code of such a class is set in stone, no one is allowed to make changes to the code.
+        -   **How do we achieve this?**

+            **Through abstractions.**
+-   **Liskov Substitution Principle**
+    -   Enables you to replace objects of a parent class with objects of a subclass without breaking the application.
+     **This requires all subclasses to behave in the same way as the parent class**.
+To achieve that, your subclasses need to follow these rules:
+        -   Don’t implement any stricter validation rules on input parameters than implemented by the parent class.
+        -    Apply at the least the same rules to all output parameters as applied by the parent class.

+-   **Interface Segregation Principle**
+    -   it is better to have many smaller interfaces, than fewer, fatter interfaces.

+-   **Dependency Inversion Principle**
+    -   Entities must depend on abstractions not on concretions.
+It states that the high level module must not depend on the low level module, but they should depend on abstractions.
+    -    Dependency Inversion increases the reusability and flexibility of our code.

 ## Programming languages

 ### Java